conradhalling/jekyll-theme-chirpy/_posts/2025-05-31-may-2025-running-summary.md

 ---
-title: Running Summary March 2025
+title: Running Summary May 2025
-description: I have run steadily for 21 weeks without injury.
-In March I increased my long run to 12.5 miles and began running faster.
+description: I have run steadily for 30 weeks without injury.
+In May I increased my training efforts but ran only in Zone 2.
-date: 2025-03-31 21:25:00 -0400
+date: 2025-05-31 15:01:00 -0400
 author: conrad
 categories: [Running]
 ---

-These are the miles I've logged from November 2, 2024, through March 31, 2025.
+These are the miles I've logged from November 2, 2024, through May 31, 2025, seven months of pretty steady running.

 | Week | Date  | Mon  | Tue  | Wed  | Thu  | Fri   | Sat   | Sun   | Wk Total | Period Total |
 |-----:|-------|-----:|-----:|-----:|-----:|------:|------:|------:|---------:|-------------:|